Posted on

 WooCommerce shortcodes blog featured image

-You may have heard about WooCommerce shortcodes and probably used them too.
-But you may not know how and where it works.
+You must have heard about WooCommerce shortcodes and probably used them too.
+But you may not know how it works.

-If you want to unlock the full potential of WooCommerce, you’ll definitely want to familiarize yourself with shortcodes.
+If you want to unlock the full potential of WooCommerce, you must definitely familiarize yourself with shortcodes.

 Why?
-Because shortcodes power much of the plugin’s functionality, including all of the pages like the cart page, checkout page, product pages, product category pages, My Account page.
+Because shortcodes power much of the plugin’s functionality.
+This includes all pages such as the cart page, checkout page, product pages, product category pages, and my account page.

-And if you better understand how WooCommerce shortcodes work, you can easily create highly-customized sales pages and build an incredibly powerful online store site for any situation.
+If you understand how WooCommerce shortcodes work better, you can easily create highly customized sales pages and build an incredibly powerful online store.

 What are WooCommerce shortcodes?

-In layman’s terms, shortcodes in WooCommerce are short pieces of code/text wrapped in square brackets that look something like [this].
+In simple terms, shortcodes in WooCommerce are short pieces of code/text wrapped in square brackets that look something like [this].

-Now with the basics of shortcodes understood, let’s see how you add them to your store.
+We hope you have understood the basics of shortcodes.
+Now, let’s see how you add them to your store.

 How to add shortcodes to your WooCommerce store?